Geography

 Fieldwork is an essential part of Geography learning and is embedded across units.
 Pupils use the school grounds and local area to develop real-world understanding, with opportunities to explore environments further afield where appropriate.

 Learning is inclusive and adapted to meet the needs of all pupils, including those with SEND, ensuring all children can access and succeed in Geography.
+We do this through the use of widgets, sentence stems and adapted tasks and chunking, as well as teacher and peer support.

 Impact